Do’s & Don’ts After Cataract Surgery in Colorado

 July 13th, 2021

 Congratulations!
 Your cataract surgery in Denver with our leading eye surgeons was a success.
 You waited a short amount of time in post-op recovery and now you’re already at home, recovering, and you know that soon you’ll see better than you have in quite a while.
-What do you need to do now during this part of your cataract surgery recovery?
+What do you need to do now during this part of your cataract surgery recovery healing process?

 Things You Should Do During Recovery

 • Do take your medication as prescribed so healing can progress as planned.
-You’ll get antibiotic drops and anti-inflammatory ones as well.
-Follow the schedule exactly, frequently at first and until the time is up.
+You’ll get antibiotic eye drops and anti-inflammatory ones as well.
+Follow the schedule exactly, frequently at first and until the time is up to prevent infection.

-• Do go ahead and take a basic shower or bath, watch limited TV, or use the computer a little
+• Do go ahead and take a basic shower or bath, watch limited TV, or use the computer a little.
+Wear protective glasses to shield your sensitive eyes during the recovery process.
+You can resume wearing contact lenses once your doctor gives the go-ahead, usually after the initial healing period.

-• Do let us know if your vision is still somewhat blurry after recovery.
-A small number of patients get excessive scar tissue growing around the replacement lens, which a simple procedure called a YAG laser capsulotomy can resolve.
+• Do let us know if your blurry vision persists after recovery.
+Many patients get excessive scar tissue growing around the replacement lens, which a simple procedure called a YAG laser capsulotomy can resolve.

 • Do enjoy some downtime so your eye can heal, even if you have a busy lifestyle.
 The only measure of when it’s time to get back into your activities, slowly at first, is when your doctor examines your eye and says it’s okay.